qiuxintao101/cobra/docs/detail.rst

 Details
   For user convenience, CoBRA will automatic download this file if it has not been downloaded.
 However, you may also manually create this file to run *CoBRA* on a new species.

   ..
-Warning:: Chromosome order must correspond to the following files.
+Warning:: Chromosome order must correspond to the following files :download:`chr_order.txt <chr_order.txt>` file..

 ``TSS.plus.minus.1kb``